 ASSET RAISING BETTER, INCREASINGLY FOCUSED ON ALPHA

-Brett Yarkon and Jack Seibald, of Cowen Prime Services, assess the reasons for the renewed interest from allocators in utilizing hedge funds as risk diversification tools
+Brett Yarkon and Jack Seibald, of Cowen Prime Brokerage, assess the reasons for the renewed interest from allocators in utilizing hedge funds as risk diversification tools

 (Reprinted with permission from HFMweek)